Mobile Care Services Discovery (mCSD)

 Figure 1:46.8.1-2: Organization-specific Endpoint Hosted by Parent

-Organization C is directly reachable by an endpoint hosted by its affiliated Organization D:
+Organization C is directly reachable by a broadly applicable endpoint hosted by its affiliated Organization D:

 Organization CAffiliated Organization DOrganizationAffiliationEndpoint for Caddress = https://orgD.org/orgCparticipatingOrganizationorganizationendpointmanagingOrganization